 HOW MANY GORILLA FAMILIES ARE IN THE BUHOMA SECTOR OF BWINDI IMPENETRABLE FOREST NATIONAL PARK

 The Mubare gorilla family was the first gorilla family habituated in Bwindi impenetrable forest national park in 1991.
-The Mubare gorilla group got its name after Mubare hills, where it was first seen by trekkers.
+The Mubare gorilla group got its name from Mubare Hills, where it was first seen by trekkers.
 The Mubare gorilla group has only 12 members, including Ruhondeza, the dominant silverback.

 The Habinyanja gorilla family was named from a Rukiga word, Nyanja, meaning "a water pond," where they were first sighted by the trekkers.
 Habinyanja Gorilla Group was habituated in 1997 and opened for tourism officially in 1999.
 Habinyanja had 30 gorilla members, including Mugurusi, the dominant silverback.

-Rushegura gorilla family split from Habinyanja gorilla family in 2002 under Mwirima's leadership, who separated with 8 members and ended up forming Rushegura gorilla group, which is now headed by Kabukojo Silverback after Mwirima’s death in 2014, and Rushegura group has 16 members.
+Rushegura gorilla family split from Habinyanja gorilla family in 2002 under Mwirima's leadership, who separated with 8 members and ended up forming Rushegura gorilla group, which is now headed by Kabukojo Silverback after Mwirima’s death in 2014.
+Rushegura group has 16 members.

 The Katwe gorilla family is the newest habituated gorilla family in the Buhoma sector for gorilla trekking.
-The Katwe gorilla family has seven members, with one silverback, four adults, females, and two babies.
+The Katwe gorilla family has seven members: one silverback, four adults, two females, and two babies.